 I get up around 8:30am and go for breakfast in the Lido.
 I have an omelette made to order, and have my breakfast on the outside deck; the first al fresco dining for me on this trip, since it is now 24°C in the morning.

-dock in Nawiliwili this afternoon at 5:20pm, and we don’t leave port until tomorrow afternoon.
-The Rotterdam is also docked as we arrive.
+We dock in Nawiliwili this afternoon at 5:20pm, and we don’t leave port until tomorrow afternoon.
+The Rotterdam is also docked in the harbour as we arrive.
 She departs about an hour later – a lovely sight.
 As our gangway is put in place, complete with red carpet, a rain shower starts up – “welcome to Kauai”.
 We all stay aboard the ship this evening.

-We dine in the Canaletto, an Italian menu restaurant on the Lido Deck.
-We are dining a couple of tables away from the Captain.
+As we dine in the Canaletto, an Italian menu restaurant on the Lido Deck, we are a couple of tables away from the Captain.
 Afterward, we go to the Frans Hals Lounge, where Lance Ringnald is doing an acrobatic performance.
-He is a past Olympic winner for the USA and is now 40 years old, but is still in great shape and puts on a very entertaining show.
+He is a past Olympic gymnast winner for the USA and is now 40 years old, but is still in great shape and puts on a very entertaining show.
 He uses hanging silks like Cirque de Soleil does, along with some jokes and banter to the audience (he is wearing a microphone).
 I shoot some video, since he says he has no problem with flash photos or video.
-Normally both are not allowed during performances in the show lounge.
+Normally neither are allowed during performances in the show lounge.

 Sep 30, 2010 – Thursday – Kaua’i